IBM/infra-to-app-with-landing-zone/docs/README.md

 The objective of this lab is split into two distinct parts.

 - [Part 1](./part1/00-objectives) shows the end-to-end steps to:
-  1. Use the [Landing Zone](https://cloud.ibm.com/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-overview) Deployable Architecture to automatically deploy a secure VPC-based topology in your account
+  1. Use the [Landing Zone Deployable Architecture](https://cloud.ibm.com/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-overview) to automatically deploy a secure VPC-based topology in your account.
   2. Manually customize the deployed infrastructure to:
     a.
-Provide operator access through a "jump box" VSI
+Provide operator access through a "jump box" VSI\
     b.
-Install an Apache server in one of the workload VPC
+Install an Apache server in one of the workload VPC that serves the web pages\
     c.
-Expose the web application served by the Apache service through a public VPC LoadBalancer
+Expose the web pages served by the Apache server through a public VPC LoadBalancer

 - [Part 2](./part2/00-objectives) shows how to:
   1. Automate the manual steps in Part 1
-  2. How to package, and share the automation as a **Deployable Architecture** through a private IBM Cloud Catalog to facilitate discoverability and consumption of your automation by other users.
+  2. Package, and share the automation as a **Deployable Architecture** through a private IBM Cloud Catalog to facilitate discoverability and consumption of your automation by other users.

  The first part is designed as a stepping stone for the second part.